The Slow Coach.

 My path to here.

-I am a life-long learner and educator with over 20 years of experience working as a facilitator, program developer, curriculum designer, visual facilitator and teacher.
+I am a life-long learner and educator with over 20 years of experience working as a facilitator, program developer, curriculum designer, visual facilitator and educator.
 I am a certified Professional Integral Coach™ and a Canadian Yoga Alliance registered yoga teacher with a Master of Education.
-I am also a meditation teacher and a resident of Vancouver Island, British Columbia.
+I am also a meditation teacher and a resident of beautiful Vancouver Island, British Columbia.

 As a big-picture thinker, I call into question the systems and structures of our society and the impact they have can have on us.
 I believe that transformative change starts with the individual.
 So, as a personal development coach and a slow crusader, I work with individuals (and groups) to help them become more deeply connected to themselves, others and their environment so that they can become strong and powerful change-makers in every aspect of their lives.